KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Introduction

-\begin{enumerate} \item In order to consider the semantic correlations among various external factors that may affect traffic flows, we propose a traffic flow forecasting method.
-We adopt knowledge graph representation methods to incorporate external factors in the prediction model.
-Comparative experiments with models that directly use external factors as input demonstrate that it is effective to introduce semantic correlations. \item We evaluate the proposed model on real-world datasets.
-Under various prediction horizons, the prediction accuracies of the KST-GCN are higher than those of the current baseline methods. \item We conduct ablation experiments to further prove the validity of interattribute knowledge structure information and semantic relationships in traffic forecasting and verify the influence of dynamic and static external factors on traffic forecasting. \end{enumerate}
+\begin{enumerate} \item In order to consider the semantic correlations among various external factors and traffic information, we specially design a knowledge graph for traffic forecasting.
+Based on that, we design the KF-Cell to incorporate knowledge derived by the knowledge graph embedding method in spatiotemporal graph convolutional networks. \item We evaluate the proposed method on a real-world dataset.
+Under different prediction horizons, incorporating KF-Cell enhances the traffic forecasting performances of various backbone models. \item We conduct ablation experiments to further prove the validity of semantic relationships in traffic forecasting and verify the influence of dynamic and static external factors on traffic forecasting. \end{enumerate}